OsloMet-OceanLab/nightlight/README.md

 ```shell
 sudo systemctl restart nightlight.service
 ```

-After all this is done the service
+After all this is done the service should be up and running.

+## Future work
+Make a version that uses PWM in order to controll the brightness of the light